alexeyds/jutest/docs/core-api.md

 ## `t.async.passesEventually(fn, { [timeout]=5000, [interval]=0 })`

 Checks if `fn` will stops throwing errors/rejecting after a given `timeout`(ms).\
-A custom `interval` can also be specified to modify how often this function should be called.
+A custom `interval` can also be specified to modify how often `fn` should be called.

 This is an async assertion so it must be awaited upon.